 In their most outstanding year, in 2007 when Fox Rothschild was celebrating its 100th Anniversary as a firm, the bankruptcy attorneys honored the event by volunteering an astounding 100 hours of pro bono service for CBAP.
 The firm has provided significant support to the organization in response to the challenges presented by the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).
 Year after year, the firm participates in CBAP’s donor pledge campaign and provides generous financial donations.

 Michael G. Menkowitz, chair of Fox Rothschild’s nationwide Financial Restructuring and Bankruptcy Department, has worked with CBAP since the organization’s early years, providing support through supervising attorneys, working closely with law students and serving as a mentor.

-CBAP clients also benefit from the leadership provided by board members Prince Altee Thomas and Jay G. Ochroch, as well as through the volunteer work of firm attorneys Magdalena Schardt, Marie C. Dooley, Joshua T. Klein and Jason C. Manfrey, who regularly assist CBAP clients on a pro bono basis, helping them obtain a fresh financial start and recapture a stable financial footing.
+CBAP clients also benefit from the leadership provided by board members Prince Altee Thomas and Jay G. Ochroch, as well as through the volunteer work of firm attorneys Magdalena Schardt, Joshua T. Klein and Jason C. Manfrey, who regularly assist CBAP clients on a pro bono basis, helping them obtain a fresh financial start and recapture a stable financial footing.